by George D Chryssides

 Even before the British government imposed its Covid-19 lockdown, Jehovah’s Witnesses decided temporarily to cease their house-to-house evangelism and their use of literature carts in town and city centres.
 Although they believe that these were practices of the early Church which they ought to maintain, the Bible does not specify when or how often they should be done.

-However, the Memorial (also known as the Lord’s Evening Meal), which is due to take place on Tuesday 7 April this year, is a different matter.
+However, the Memorial (also known as the Lord’s Evening Meal), is a different matter.
 Jesus instructed his disciples, “Keep doing this in remembrance of me” (Luke 22:19).
 Jehovah’s Witnesses believe this final meal was a celebration of the Passover, and consequently they have celebrated it annually on the 14th day of the Hebrew month Nisan, ever since the Watch Tower Society began.

 Normally Jehovah’s Witnesses would assemble in a Kingdom Hall after sunset on that evening, and in 2019 there were over 220,000 attendees in Britain, and nearly 21 million worldwide.
 This number normally exceeds the number of active members (slightly over 137,000 in Britain, and nearly 8.7 million worldwide), since members are encouraged to invite friends.

 Even amid strong opposition, such as in Nazi Germany and present-day Russia, Witnesses have defied the law and celebrated the Memorial in secret.
 Today, however, the situation is different since, at least in most countries, gathering for the Memorial would not be an act of defiance against hostile governments, but a dangerous health hazard.